0xc1fa/0xc1fa/README.md

 ![pianoroll](https://github.com/chanyatfu/chanyatfu/assets/45863731/9c69528b-1da9-45e6-af3b-2af8b1cf5bf8)

-## 🎓 For HKU CS/CE/EE/EEE Student

-For students in CS, CE, EE, and EEE at HKU, I've created a [LaTeX template](https://github.com/chanyatfu/hku-eee-style-report) tailored for school reports, specifically adhering to CAES9541 and ELEC4848 (FYP) standards.
-Designed to eliminate the hassle of adjusting document layouts and styling settings, this template has proven its worth by securing an A grade in 2024.
-It's available for cloning or as a template for your academic projects.

 ## 📚 What I am learning right now...

 As an active learner, I'm constantly seeking to broaden my programming knowledge.
 Books and blog posts are my go-to resources for new insights and deep dives into complex topics.
 Currently, I'm immersed in [JavaScript: The Definitive Guide](https://www.oreilly.com/library/view/javascript-the-definitive/9781491952016/) to master the intricacies of JavaScript.